Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 Copyright protection extends in Canada to any original literary, dramatic, musical and artistic work, and these terms are given broad definition (e.g., computer programs fall within the concept of “literary” works).
 Copyright can also subsist in other subject matter, such as sound recordings, broadcast signals and performers’ performances.

 In Canada, copyright arises automatically upon the creation of an original work.
-An original work is one that has not been copied from another source and that is otherwise produced through the exercise of non- mechanical skill and judgment.
+This is defined as one that has not been copied from another source and that is otherwise produced through the exercise of non-mechanical skill and judgment.

 Copyright in relation to a work means the exclusive right in Canada to reproduce, publish and perform in public the work (or any substantial part thereof).
 The broad concept of reproduction includes many individual rights depending on the type of work.
 For example, in the case of a dramatic work, the right of reproduction includes the sole right of converting it into a novel or other non-dramatic work.